mozilla-ai/lumigator/docs/source/get-started/ui-guide.md

 Lumigator comes with a web-based UI that allows you to interact with the Lumigator API.
 It is designed to be easy to use and to provide a quick way to get started with Lumigator.

 ## Getting Started
-Follow the [installation guide](../get-started/installation.md) to get Lumigator up and running.
-The UI can then be accessed by visiting [localhost](http://localhost) on a web browser.
+Follow the [installation guide](installation.md#local-deployment) to get Lumigator up and running.
+The UI can then be accessed by visiting [localhost](http://localhost) on your web browser.
 You should be able to see a screen with the sections **Datasets** and **Experiments**.
 Lets go through each of them in detail.

 ## Upload a Dataset
 The main purpose of Lumigator is to help you select a model that works well for your particular data.
 It does this by evaluating multiple models on a sample of your data: your dataset.

 The first step is to upload your dataset.
 This can be done by clicking on the **Provide Dataset** button in the **Datasets** section.
 This will open a dialog box where you can select the dataset file to be uploaded from your local machine.
 The dataset file should be in `csv` format with columns examples and (optionally) ground_truth.

+You can get started by uploading the [sample dataset](https://github.com/mozilla-ai/lumigator/blob/8acc92460937cb82bbef9f01a964a584d2469c3f/lumigator/python/mzai/sample_data/dialogsum_exc.csv) provided in the [Lumigator repository](https://github.com/mozilla-ai/lumigator).

 ![Datasets Page](../../assets/ui_guide_steps/datasets_page.png)